TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             ,once=d to boot off an ISO image once and then after the install is complete you will boot on the hard drive.

+            The order= option can only be specified once per boot.

           cdrom=/path/to/image.iso,[ide|scsi|virtio]

             This option lets you add a virtual CD-ROM disk to a VM for this